trixi-framework/TrixiParticles.jl/docs/src/gpu.md

 As of now, the [`WeaklyCompressibleSPHSystem`](@ref), the [`TotalLagrangianSPHSystem`](@ref) and the [`BoundarySPHSystem`](@ref) are supported on GPUs.
 We have tested this on GPUs by Nvidia, AMD and Apple.
-Note that Apple GPUs currently require the development version of [GPUCompiler.jl](https://github.com/JuliaGPU/GPUCompiler.jl) and most of them do not support `Float64`.
+Note that most Apple GPUs do not support `Float64`.
 See [below on how to run single precision simulations](@ref single_precision).

 To run a simulation on a GPU, we need to use the [`FullGridCellList`](@ref)